tunveyyy/cifar/README.md

 # Pneumonia-Detection
-Detect Pneumonia in medical images using machine learning
+Detect Pneumonia in medical images using deep learning.